Niveda21694/JSEverywhere/README.md

 # JSEverywhere
-A repository that demantles Javascript
+A repository that dismantles Javascript